ioannisrpt/FamaFrench2015FF5/README.md

 # CreateFirmCharacteristicsFF5Dataset.py
 I extract all data necessary to construct Book-to-Market, Operating Profitability and Investability variable as described in the paper from Compustat.
-The only filter I use is that items mush be reported in USD.
-Then I proceed to define the aforementioned variables and merge them with CRSP data of market equity.
+The only filter I use is that items must be reported in USD.
+Then I proceed to define the aforementioned variables and merge them with market equity data from CRSP.
 In the last part of the script "do_last_traded" I augment the final dataset with the last June dates for which a security is traded.
 This step is necessary for the PortSort class to work properly.